-The use of EGit, the Eclipse provider for Git, can enable and enforce master data centralization and consistency.
-It also works seamlessly with the metadata and ergonomics in the IRI Workbench, an integrated development environment (IDE) for EIM.
+The use of the the Git integration plug-in for Eclipse can enable and enforce master data centralization and consistency.
+It also works seamlessly with the metadata and ergonomics in IRI Workbench, an integrated development environment (IDE) for EIM.
 This system supports various team-sharing paradigms, either through a local server or a more globalized Git hosting site, in support of the MDM group’s work.

 This system also supports the “CRUD Life Cycle” for master data (how it is created, read, updated, deleted, and searched), described here by Microsoft’s Roger Wolter and Kirk Haselden.
 It also:

 - provides a method of version control by storing the history of changes in the repositories used for the data, preserving the lineage for future reference or audits

 - facilitates the development of “master” master data by merging disparate or prior versions of master data

 - secures the master data files with password-protected access rights for specific individuals

 - avoids the overhead and maintenance issues of storing master data in a database

 One of the most powerful features for MDM in Git is change management.
 Communicating when values have changed increases MDM efficiency, improves the accuracy and integrity of the master data values, and promotes data governance practices.